Requirements for the M.S. and Ph.D. Degrees in Geoscience

 A.3 GENERAL REQUIREMENTS FOR GRADUATE STUDY

-A.3.1 Upon entering the program, the student and the G&E Committee will develop a plan of specific courses and research activities appropriate to the student’s area of interest and specific research topic, and progress toward fulfillment of those plans will be reviewed at each G&E committee meeting.
+Upon entering the program, the student and the G&E Committee will develop a plan of specific courses and research activities appropriate to the student’s area of interest and specific research topic, and progress toward fulfillment of those plans will be reviewed at each G&E committee meeting.
+The student and advisor shall submit an Annual G&E Meeting Progress Report to the Graduate Department Manager as a record of the meeting.

-A.3.2 Students admitted with more than one formally identified coursework deficiency must file a plan for removal of those deficiencies upon arrival for graduate work and remove the deficiencies during the first year.
-A deficiency in the field course requirement should be removed (or a waiver of the requirements obtained) before commencing graduate study.
+Students admitted with more than one formally identified coursework deficiency must file a plan for removal of those deficiencies upon arrival for graduate work and remove the deficiencies during the first year.
 In some cases, it may be permissible, by petition to the Graduate Studies Committee, to complete deficiency coursework later than the first two semesters.

 The plan is to be approved by the student’s G&E Committee, and made a part of the student’s graduate record.
 Failure to meet the schedule for deficiency removal may be considered as not making satisfactory progress toward a degree.
 In some cases, promising students with excessive deficiencies may be allowed to enter as Special Students and to petition later for regular graduate student status.
 They cannot, however, receive financial aid while in the Special Student status.
 Each case will be judged separately.